wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 and hence gives it low priority for replacement.
 In addition, the cache always defaults to an always-allocate policy, i.e., a cache block is always inserted into the cache when it misses the LLC, assuming that the block will be referenced again in the future.
+Both assumptions are not true, and they work particularly bad for certain benchmarks such as libquantum, where streaming (scans) is the dominant access pattern.